vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 In the case of the aspirant for _mukti_, it may mean also those activities and abstentions which are enjoined as means for securing certain other ends (than _mokṣa_) in those _śāstra_s that enjoin them, 88 in the passage: "Give up those _dharma_s that are the means of securing _dharma_, artha and kāma," As against this, if it were held that _nitya_ and _naimittika_ karmas and the like are themselves (_svarūpa_tyāga) to be given up, it would be opposed to everything that has been pointed out before.
 Those who are intelligent and who are sāttvikas will appreciate this conclusion and approve of it.
 (The Alvars) have stated this in such passages as the following: "We will never do what ought not to be done.
 We [^76] will never go (to any _ācārya_), and study heretical _śāstra_s", and "Vouchsafe Thy grace so that I may not do wicked deeds".
 If we consider the import of the verse "O Lord of the world!
 Consider my offences as virtuous acts", it also means the prayer that the offences should be pardoned.
 Therefore if the _prapanna_ happens to commit an offence, he is bound to obtain pardon as declared in the passage :- " Whether "offences are committed deliberately or in ignorance, the only expiation that is required is to say " Pardon me ".

+[^76]:
+It may also mean "we will never do what is evil".

 SANSKRIT _ŚLOKA_: